PLANNED TRANSPORTATION PROJECTS

 Henry County Comprehensive Transportation Plan: 2021 Update

-On September 1, 2020, a Request for Proposals (RFP) was been released seeking bids from qualified consultants to update the County’s Comprehensive Transportation Plan.
-The deadline to submit proposals is October 1, 2020.
+On September 1, 2020, a Request for Proposals (RFP) was released seeking bids from qualified consultants to update the County’s Comprehensive Transportation Plan.
+The deadline to submit proposals was October 1, 2020.
 Below is a link to the RFP:

 Henry County Comprehensive Transportation Plan Update Request for Proposals (PDF)